qiaoge/Pi-Android-multiwii-4G-LTE-Quadrotor/README.md

  6. Two unicom SIM car for E3372s-210 and phone
  7. Quadrotor and so on

  I use Pi2 GPIO soft PWM mode(wirngPi) and USB Serial connect with Multiwii SE board.
+I use GPIO 0 1 2 3 4 5,please google which pins

  I also transformed a remote control with a arduino nano V3.0 board and a bluetooth serial board.